tijaska/sossms/index.md

 <h3>How the apps work together</h3>

-<p>The rescue hub uses the <strong>hub app</strong> to configure their name, phone number and location.
-They can use the app to build
+<p>The rescue hub uses the <strong>hub app</strong> to configure their name, phone number and location (which teh app determines by
-a QR code for inclusion in the pamphlets handed out to visitors on entry to the reserve.
+geolocation).
+The rescue hub can use the app to build a QR code for inclusion in the pamphlets handed out to visitors on entry to the reserve.
 If a visitor scans the QR code it will offer a link to the stranded driver's app that includes the rescue hub's information.
 Alternatively, the stranded driver can phone the rescue hub, who can then use their hub app to send an invite to the stranded driver.
 This arrives as an SMS with an embedded link that contains an invite, just like the QR code.</p>

 <p>When a driver opens <strong>the stranded driver's app</strong> it asks the stranded driver for name, vehicle description, and needs.
 It automatically uses geolocation to capture the driver's location, and then forwards the message to the rescue hub.
 The stranded driver's